-Fire Location: The test fire shall be centered below the steel plate and located between the baffles, with water mist system should be activated subsequent to the required preburn time.
+Fire Location: The test fire shall be centered below the steel plate and located between the baffles, with the baffles located at a position determined to be the most challenging based on the water water mist system should be activated subsequent to the required preburn time.
 Following extinguishment, the fuel left in the pool or tray should be measured, if possible, and reignited to ensure that sufficient fuel remained in the pan.
 The system discharge should